Exporting Machinery to North America? Start with UL Compliance

 Simple reality: A machine can perform perfectly and still fail if the cable is not UL compliant.

-Where UL and CSA apply in your machine
+Where UL apply in your machine

 Compliance is not limited to one component.
-It typically affects:

 • Control panels and internal wiring